blocknet/blockshares/README.md

 - Open src/shareparams.h with a text editor
 - Specify a custom message in line 26 and custom ports in lines 11-13
-- Compile and run blacksharesd
+- Compile and run blocksharesd
 - Copy the genesis block information from the terminal to lines 36-45 in shareparams.h
-- Recompile blacksharesd
+- Recompile blocksharesd

-Synchronizing BlackCoin with a share
+Synchronizing Coin with a share
 ===========================

-- Start a BlackCoin client with -rpcallowip=127.0.0.1 -server=1 and the blackshares client
+- Start a Coin client with -rpcallowip=127.0.0.1 -server=1 and the blockshares client
-- Unlock both the BlackCoin and the share wallet (not only for staking)
+- Unlock both the Coin and the share wallet (not only for staking)
-- Convert share keys into BlackCoin keys and import them in the running BlackCoin wallet
+- Convert share keys into Coin keys and import them in the running Coin wallet

   ./blacksharesd exportblackcoinkeys
 - The BlackCoin wallet now contains a new key for each share address